Hero photograph

 Anglican Financial Care has the following services

-Welfare Fund- Financial assistance for Clergy, Spouses and dependents.
-Means tested.
+Welfare Fund: Financial assistance for Clergy, Spouses and dependents.
+These are means tested.

-Health Fund- Please note that grants from this are suspended from 1 April 2024.
-Applications may be made to the Welfare Fund.
+Health Fund: Please note that grants from this were suspended from 1 April 2024.
+Applications may be made to the Welfare Fund, which are means tested.

-Mortgages- available to clergy, widows and widowers, members of Christian Kiwi Saver, Parishioners.
+Mortgages- available to clergy, widows and widowers, members of Christian Kiwi Saver, Parishioners (listen to the story from Rosie Fyfe below).

 Eligibility Criteria